-The Rail Bridge is historically significant for its associations with the opening of the 'main trunk lines', Victoria's first railway lines (c.1857 - 1869).
+The Rail Bridge over Kismet Creek, Sunbury is historically significant for its associations with the opening of the 'main trunk' lines, c.1857 - c.1869.
 These were the formative years of railway development in Victoria.
 This period of railway construction was characterised by lavish expenditure on railway structures, designed in accordance with the British standards of the time.
-(Harrigan, 1962).
-(Beeston, 1995)
+(Harrigan, 1962) (Beeston, 1995)